 Acknowledgements: Picture: Dessiner le futur adulte by Alain Bachellier.
 Sourced from Flickr and reproduced under a Creative Commons Attribution-NonCommercial-NoDerivs 2.0 Generic (CC BY-NC-ND 2.0) licence. http://www.flickr.com/photos/alainbachellier/537180464/

 The informal-formal education curriculum diagram is reproduced with permission from Ellis, J. W. (1990).
 Informal education – a Christian perspective.
 Tony Jeffs and Mark Smith (eds.)
 Using Informal Education.
 Buckingham: Open University Press.
 You can read the full chapter in the informal education archives: http://infed.org/archives/usinginformaleducation/ellis.htm

 The process of education diagram was developed by Mark K Smith and was inspired by Grundy 1987.
 It can be reproduced without asking for specific permission but should be credited using the information in ‘how to cite this piece’ below.

-How to cite this piece: Smith, M. K. (2015).
+How to cite this piece: Smith, M. K. (2015, 2021).
 What is education?
 A definition and discussion.
-The encyclopaedia of informal education. [http://infed.org/mobi/what-is-education-a-definition-and-discussion/.
+The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/what-is-education-a-definition-and-discussion/.
 Retrieved: insert date].